Dog Good behaviour begins at home, but so does unwanted behaviour!

 In some cases the root of the problem may be such that it is embedded into the dog’s psyche and I will assess the realistic chances of success based on the evidence provided.

-I supply a working plan based on the tried and tested “Balanced Leadership Programme”, together with a written report explaining the causes and remedy to the behaviour presented.
+I supply a working plan based on the tried and tested “Balanced Leadership Programme” and a written report, if required, explaining the causes and remedy to the behaviour presented.
 This report may be forwarded to your veterinarian if requested.

 I also provide an insight into how dogs think and learn; why they do what they do and an understanding of the body language that give discreet signals of their intentions.